billyc/billyc.github.io/moia.md

 The KPIs are printed to the screen and are also output to `KPIs.csv` in case these values are expected to be piped into a larger data analysis framework.

+The code is also commented to help you follow the logic.

 **KPIs.csv:**

 ```